Every passenger at Canada’s airports must pass through security screening, which includes:

 - Have your boarding pass ready to present for verification.
 You may need to show photo identification.

 - Placing personal items in bins.
 Check our What Do I Put in the Bins? page for tips.

-- Sending your bin(s) as well as your carry-on bag through the X-ray scanner.
-Check our How to Pack your Carry-on tips to make this process easier.
+- Sending your bin(s) as well as your carry-on bag through the X-ray machine.
+See How to Pack your Carry-on to make this process easier.

 - Passing through the walk-through metal detector.

-If you trigger an alarm at the metal detector or, if your bag triggers an alarm at the X-ray, or if you or your bag are chosen at random, you may be asked to undergo additional screening.
+If you trigger an alarm at the walk-through metal detector or, if your bag triggers an alarm at the X-ray machine, or if you are or your bag is chosen at random, you may be asked to undergo additional screening.
 This may involve:

 - A screening officer using a hand-wand device that detects metal objects.

 - A partial or full physical search (pat-down) of your person